-Kaparkan Falls was already known to locals in the area, but it was only in August 2015 that it was found by an outsider and has since been part of Abra’s top tourist attractions.
+Kaparkan Falls is also known as Mulawin Falls.
+Locals already know about its existence for years, but it was only in August 2015 that it was “discovered” by an outsider.
+It has since been part of Abra’s top tourist attractions.

 My trip to Kaparkan Falls

 My first trip to Kaparkan Falls was back in 2017 and then again in 2019, when JV of Gala PH invited me to be tour coordinator for one of their groups.